 - 20. As stated above, the Panel considers that the premium represented by the offer price to broker valuations (whether of particular named brokers or an average of valuations) is potentially useful information for target shareholders.
 However, there is a significant risk that they will be rendered misleading unless accompanied by adequate information to enable target shareholders to assess the proper weight they should give to them 3. - 21.
 This Guidance Note should not be taken as an endorsement or encouragement by the Panel of the use of broker valuations in control transaction documents, either consented valuations or average, unconsented valuations. - 22.
 At the same time, the Panel is very reluctant to provide guidance which would reduce the range of material which bidders can provide to target shareholders.
+In saying this, the Panel recognises that some target shareholders will have access to the valuations anyway, and the Panel would not want to restrict the access of other shareholders to those opinions4.

 3 Note For convenience, this Guidance Note is generally drafted to refer only to the use of broker valuations in bidder's statements.
-However, its guidance applies to equally to their use in a range of control transaction disclosure documents and communications sent to shareholders or otherwise published where they may come within the Panel's jurisdiction.
-For example, Section 638(5) operates similarly for a target's statement, section 716 for a Chapter 6D disclosure document (such as offering shares under a rights issue) and section 1013K for a product disclosure statement.
+However, its guidance applies equally to their use in a range of control transaction disclosure documents and communications sent to shareholders or otherwise published where they may come within the Panel's jurisdiction.
+For example, Section 638(5) operates similarly for a target's statement.
 Similarly, the Guidance Note only refers to companies and shares, although it should be taken to apply also to listed managed investment schemes.